-Randi Thomas M.S., CCC-SLP has over 11 years of experience working as a pediatric speech-language pathologist.
+Randi Thomas M.S., CCC-SLP joined Monkey Mouths in 2007 and has over 11 years of experience working as a pediatric speech-language pathologist.
 Randi began her career with Cook Children's Medical Center where she completed her Clinical Fellowship Year under the supervision of Erin Bernett M.S., CCC-SLP.
 Randi has expertise in working with children with hearing impairments from Carol Flexer, PhD, using either an auditory-verbal or a total communication approach depending upon the child's specific needs.
-She has had extended training in developmental apraxia and motor-planning disorders including training with Nancy Kaufman M.S., CCC-SLP and PROMPT therapy.
+She has had extended training in developmental apraxia and motor-planning disorders including training with Nancy Kaufman M.S., CCC-SLP and PROMPT/Advanced PROMPT Bridging.
 Randi has experience with programming and integrating alternative augmentative communication (AAC) into daily activities using Dynavox/Mayer Johnson, LAMP, and Prentke Romich.
 Her oral-motor/feeding skills include instruction from Sara R. Johnson M.S., CCC-SLP, Deborah Beckman M.S., CCC-SLP Marsha Dunn Klein Med, OTR, Catherine Shaker M.S., CCC-SLP, and S.O.S.
 (Sequential Oral Sensory) Feeding Therapy program.
 She has also received training in applied behavior analysis with Tamara Kasper, M.S., CCC-SLP, BCBA.
 Randi's definition of successful treatment is to have the parents involved in therapy so that they feel empowered to work with their child in the home on a regular basis.
 She enjoys spending time with her husband, Brandon, and their two children.

 In 3 months, we have seen so much progress.
 We are so happy having Robert at Monkey Mouths.
 His teachers, friends and relatives have all noticed the improvement.
 He can finally say “Milk” when... more